Granshmeyr/Product-Database-Builder/README.md

 These listed codes are then grabbed by `product_database_builder.py` and sent in GET requests to three APIs.
 The `get_apis_append_response` function supports any length UPC array.
 API limits apply.
 When building a product entry, the `get_apis_append_response` function prioritizes information from certain, 'more accurate', APIs.

+#### Session Token Timeout

+Automatically deletes session tokens from a credentials Google Sheet when they are older than 8 hours.

 ...

-To actually use the application, run `python ./start.py` in Windows or Linux.
-Recommended usage is to schedule a cron job to run the application every X minutes.
+To actually use the scripts, run `python ./start.py --script product_database_builder` or `python ./start.py --script session_timeout` in Windows or Linux.
+Recommended usage is to schedule a 'cron job' to run the desired script every X minutes.

 ## Important Notes

-This application utilizes `gspread` to interact with the Google Sheets API.
+These scripts utilize `gspread` to interact with the Google Sheets API.
 This requires creation of a credentials file as outlined in https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account.

 Utilized APIs are:
 * https://www.upcitemdb.com/